Frequently asked questions

 Yes.
 We will need details of each property.

 Yes, but we will need some details from you.
+When you join the claim, please let us know about the service charge dispute.

 It doesn’t matter.
 Your claim will continue.